-Using screening devices for trash receptacles and storage units that visually blend into the rear façades.
+Using screening devices for trash receptacles and storage units that visually blend into the rear facades.

-Painting mechanical units and service equipment to blend with the overall exterior color of the building.
+Painting, or screening, mechanical units and service equipment to blend with the overall exterior color of the building, in accordance with City standards.
 Placing such equipment near secondary elevations out of view from the public right-of-way.